If your child is complaining of mouth or jaw ache and is experiencing pain while chewing, then they might be suffering from a dental abscess.

-MomJunction helps you know the causes of an abscessed tooth and what you should do if your child is infected.
+In this post, MomJunction will tell you the causes of an abscessed tooth and what you should do if your child is infected.

 Causes Of Tooth Abscess In Children

-Knowing what causes tooth abscess in kids makes it easier to prevent it.
-A bacterial infection in the mouth is the primary reason for an abscess, a condition in which the tooth has one or more pockets of pus connected to it.
+A bacterial infection in the mouth is the primary reason for an abscess, a condition in which the tooth has one or more pockets of pus connected to it (2).
 The common causes of a tooth abscess in kids include:

-- Tooth decay, the primary cause of a dental abscess in children.
+- Poor dental hygiene can cause tooth decay, which could be the primary cause for a tooth abscess in children.

 - Trauma to the tooth due to an injury or fall that results in a broken or chipped tooth.
-It can create some extra space in the region giving room for the bacteria to accumulate.
+It can create some extra space in the region, giving room for the bacteria to accumulate (1).

 The most visible symptom of an abscess is a red swelling inside the mouth, near a tooth or two.
 Look for the following signs in your kid to know if it is tooth abscess.

 - Red pimple-like formation near the tooth

 - The tooth may turn to a dark color